spring-io/spring-doc-resources/README.md

 ## Features

-spring-doc-resources has a few features that we have added to address certain use cases.
+Spring Doc Resources has a few features that we have added to address certain use cases.

 ### The "Back to Index" Link